earlgray283/lab-assignment-system/README.md

 # lab-assignment-system

-lab-assignment-system is a system which assigns students to laboratories in Shizuoka University.
+lab-assignment-system is a web application which assigns students to laboratories in Shizuoka University.

 ## Build